 Croix Gammées pour La Paix

-This is a series of paintings of real swastikas from around the world since prehistory.
-Omitting the infamous Nazi “hakenkreuz,” the project aims to reclaim the swastika for the sake of its ancient, universal origins, deep cultural significance, aesthetic value, and traditional meanings of reverence, prosperity, and optimism.
-The paintings are a plea to forgive rather than to forget.
-To see the swastika (in its many forms) anew for its potential to represent a global, intercultural pursuit of unity, understanding, peace, and appreciation.
+Paintings of authentic swastikas from around the world since prehistory.
+Omitting the infamous Nazi “hakenkreuz,” the series aims to reclaim the swastika for the sake of its ancient, universal origins, deep cultural significance, aesthetic value, and traditional meanings of reverence, prosperity, and optimism.
+The paintings are a plea to forgive rather than to forget, and to see the swastika (in its many forms) anew for its potential to represent a global, intercultural pursuit of unity, understanding, peace, and appreciation.